- Bremerhaven's top sights

 Sail City observation deck

-With a height of 147 meters, the ATLANTIC SAIL CITY including its antenna system is the tallest building in Bremerhaven.
+Another of the Bremerhaven sights is the ATLANTIC SAIL CITY with a height of 147 meters, including its antenna system, it is the tallest building in Bremerhaven.
 At a height of more than 80 meters, visitors can enjoy incomparable panoramic views of the city, the Weser and the surrounding area from two viewing platforms on the 20th and 21st floors.
 The view extends up to 30 kilometers.

 The Sail City Hotel towers over all buildings